rust-lang/rustc-dev-guide/src/appendix/background.md

  +---------+
 ```

-We can do the dataflow analysis as follows: we will start of with a flag `init`
+We can do the dataflow analysis as follows: we will start off with a flag `init`
 which indicates if we know `x` is initialized.
 As we walk the CFG, we will
 update the flag.
 At the end, we can check its value.